carlosarraes/favcrypto/readme.md

 ##### Readme in pt-br can be found [here](https://github.com/carlosarraes/favcrypto/blob/main/readme-pt.md)

 Fav Crypto is a stateless API written in native Golang (without packages) that allows users to upvote their favorite cryptocurrency.
 It has a containerized Postgres database, making data persistent.
-You can check the documentation at https://fcdocs.netlify.app/.
+You can check the documentation(and interact with the backend) at https://fcdocs.netlify.app/.

 ## Tech used